Shuo-Tang/shuo-tang/research/index.md

   image="images/MBCRB.png"
   link="https://github.com/Shuo-Tang/BMCRB"
   title="MBCRB"
-  text="We extend the CRB to its Bayesian version, allowing for model misspecification in the prior information.
-The Bayesian CRB is not valid under model misspecification." flip=false
+  text="We extend the MCRB to its Bayesian version, allowing for model misspecification in the prior information.
+The standard Bayesian CRB is not valid under model misspecification." flip=false
 %}
 {%